jhumelsine/jhumelsine.github.io/_posts/2024-06-07-unit-test-convert.md

 * [Suril, the Semaphore and Me](https://jhumelsine.github.io/2024/07/08/suril-semaphore.html) - When the theory became practice for me.
 * [Test-Driven Development - Writing Tests Before the Implementation](https://jhumelsine.github.io/2024/07/15/tdd.html) - I know it sounds completely backwards, but please give it some consideration.
 * [Yuri, the Programming Assignment and Me](https://jhumelsine.github.io/2024/07/22/yuri-evaluator.html) - My evening introducing [Test-Driven Development](https://jhumelsine.github.io/2024/07/15/tdd.html) to a young Computer Science student.
+* Be On Your Best Behavior[](https://jhumelsine.github.io/2024/08/08/bdd.html) - Test-Driven Development - How to create tests; Behavior-Driven Development - What tests to create

 # References
 ___Working Effectively with Legacy Code___ by Michael Feathers: